rileyhales/river-route/README.md

 # River Route

 `river-route` is a Python package for routing runoff through a river network.

-The routing calculations are vectorized and use numpy and scipy which keeps the array computation times on par with faster compiled languages.
+Routing calculations are vectorized with numpy and scipy which keeps the array computation times on par with faster compiled languages.

-The implemented routing methods are:

-- Matrix Form Muskingum Cunge - Analytical solution
-- Matrix Form Muskingum Cunge - Numerical solution

 ## Quick Start Guide